dbushey/exceptional-realty/README.md

 ---

 #Description
-This is an example site for an intro to front-end development course
+This is an example site for the Intro to Front-end Web Development Course at the Flatiron School.